wspecs/tsm-starter/README.md

 ## Contributing

-Contributions welcome; Please submit all pull requests against the master branch.
-If your pull request contains JavaScript patches or features, you should include relevant unit tests.
-Please check the [Contributing Guidelines](contributng.md) for more details.
+Please check the [Contributing Guidelines](contributing.md) for more details.
 Thanks!

 ## Author